plattysoft/Beret/README.md

 TODO: Add a few images with code examples

+# Known issues
+- Events are executed in the main thread, if an event takes long to run, new events get queued (button presses)
+- Only one event of each type is allowed at the moment

 # Future Work
+- Add a companion app and allow to deploy code from the companion app (i.e. running on a tablet)
 - Add animation to "compile" or "load" using the Rainbow HAT
 - Tweak Android UI icons and feedback
 - Allow multiple entries to an event
-- Add a companion app and allow to deploy code from the companion app (i.e. running on a tablet)
 - Add Rainbow HAT simulator to the mobile app to "test"
 - Support for Servos via the PWM output
 - All the API methods from the components as blocks